upros/acme-integrations/draft-friel-acme-integrations.md

     name: Richard Barnes
     org: Cisco
     email: rlb@ipv.sx
+ -
+    ins: R. Shekh-Yusef
+    name: Rifaat Shekh-Yusef
+    org: Avaya
+    email: rifaat.ietf@gmail.com

 --- abstract

 This document outlines multiple advanced use cases and integrations that ACME facilitates without any modifications or enhancements required to the base ACME specification.
-These use cases are not immediately obvious from reading the ACME specification and thus are explicitly documented here.
-The use cases include ACME issuance of subdomain certificates, and ACME integration with EST and TEAP.
+The use cases include ACME integration with EST, BRSKI and TEAP.

 --- middle